-This is a relatively new name for a herbicide that has been available the past few years.
-Because it contains 2,4-D, some caution is required when using this product for weed control in limpograss.
+Since this herbicide contains 2,4-D, some caution is required when using this product for weed control in limpograss.
 GrazonNext can be safely applied to limpograss from November through April.
 May through October applications may result in severe limpograss injury.

 Chaparral (aminopyralid + metsulfuron)